Quick Fix: Set rows=7 in the script below, run it in any Python 3.12+ console, and you’ll get a hollow diamond in one click.

 Add extra spaces to the left of each line.

 Console width varies, but most terminals handle 80 characters well.
 For a 7-row diamond, add about 10 extra spaces to each line.
-You can calculate it dynamically with console_width - len(line), but a fixed number works fine for most cases.
+You can calculate it dynamically with console_width - len(line), but a fixed number works fine in most cases.

 Can I print this to a file instead?